Inquiry Question

 Sex determination in mammals

 An overview of the sex-determining system in mammals.
 The Y chromosome in the embryo causes its gonadal tissues to differentiate into the testis, resulting in a biological male.
 In the absence of the Y chromosome, the embryo develops into a biological female.
-Image credit: Bioninja.
+Image credit: Bioninja

 The sex-determination system of the platypus is unusual in that ten chromosomes are involved in that process.
 As a result, males are XYXYXYXYXY, while females are XXXXXXXXXX.

-During early embryonic development, a group of cells become the ‘presumptive gonad‘.
+During early embryonic development, a group of cells become the 'presumptive gonad'.
 These cells will eventually give rise to the tissues and organs of the reproductive system.
 This presumptive gonad is neither male nor female.
 The genes that determine the sex of a mammal are carried on the X and Y chromosomes.
-When only X chromosomes are present (XX), some of the genes on those chromosomes will cause the presumptive gonad to develop into female reproductive tissues (for example, the uterus, Fallopian tubes and the ovaries).
+When only X chromosomes are present (XX), some of the genes on those chromosomes will cause the presumptive gonad to develop into female reproductive tissues (for example, the uterus, Fallopian tubes and ovaries).
 However, if the embryo contains a Y chromosome, the SRY gene on that chromosome directs the presumptive gonad to develop into male reproductive tissues (testis).
 Subsequently, the release of estrogen by the ovaries and testosterone by the testis will direct the development of the embryos as female and male individuals, respectively.

 Reproductive maturity

 Young mammals cannot reproduce (bear young).
 The ability to reproduce occurs later in life, and this ability is referred to as reproductive maturity (also referred to as sexual maturity).
-Reproductive maturity occurs at a specific stage in an individual’s growth and development.
+Reproductive maturity occurs at a specific stage in an individual's growth and development.
 In humans, the onset of reproductive maturity is accompanied by bodily changes, referred to as puberty.
-During puberty, individuals develop secondary sexual characteristics, such as developing breasts in human females and the growth of facial hairs and deeper voice in human males.
+During puberty, individuals develop secondary sexual characteristics, such as developing breasts in human females and the growth of facial hairs and deeper voices in human males.
 In addition, both males and females start to produce gametes (sperm and eggs) for reproduction.

 Fertilisation, implantation, hormonal control of pregnancy and birth